meshagent/openai_core/README.md

 - This is an independent Dart implementation of the OpenAI API.

-## ResponsesSession
+## ResponsesSessionController

-`ResponsesSession` manages a multi‑turn Responses conversation for you, including automatic tool calling and iterative turns until a final answer is produced.
+`ResponsesSessionController` manages a multi‑turn Responses conversation for you, including automatic tool calling and iterative turns until a final answer is produced.

 - Orchestrates turns: builds the next `input` from prior output or `previousResponseId` when `store` is true.
 - Automatic tools: register tool handlers; when the model calls a tool, the session executes your handler and feeds the result back.